SillyTavern/SillyTavern/readme.md

   * Chat preview increased from 40 characters to 300.
   * Multiple options for characters list sorting (by name, creation date, chat sizes).

-* Now, by default the settings panel will close when you click away from it.
+* By default the left and right settings panel will close when you click away from it.
 * Clicking the Lock on the nav panel will hold the panel open, and this setting be remembered across sessions.
 * Nav panel status of open or closed will also be saved across sessions.

-* Mobile UI optimized for iOS, and supports saving a shortcut to the iOS home screen and opening in fullscreen mode.
 * Customizable chat UI:
     * Play a sound when a new message arrives
     * Switch between round or rectangle avatar styles
     * Have a wider chat window on the desktop
     * Optional semi-transparent glass-like panels
+    * Customizable page colors for 'main text', 'quoted text' 'italics text'.
+    * Customizable UI background color and blur amount

 ## Installation